Flux-Preserving Adaptive Finite State Projection for Multiscale Stochastic Reaction Networks: Discussion

 \section{Discussion}

 The numerical results indicate that flux-based pruning can preserve network connectivity across a range of benchmark systems while maintaining competitive compression and accuracy.
+The comparison with the Krylov-FSP-SSA baseline in Section~\ref{sec:comparison} demonstrates that the two main contributions---flux-aware pruning and flux-adaptive time stepping---provide complementary robustness advantages on multiscale systems.
 The method targets two coupled difficulties in adaptive FSP: controlling the loss of important transitions when states are pruned, and selecting time steps that reflect the instantaneous activity level of the system.
 The flux-based pruning rule protects low-probability states that carry significant probability flow, and the flux-adaptive time-step selection aligns the numerical step size with the dominant rates in the truncated system.

-The expansion rule for the proposed method is deliberately simple (fixed $r$-step expansion), and the pruning parameters $(\alpha, \epsilon_{\mathrm{flux}})$ are fixed in time.
+The expansion rule for the proposed method is deliberately simple (fixed $r$-step expansion), and the pruning parameters $(\alpha, \varepsilon_{\mathrm{flux}})$ are fixed in time.
 This suffices for the test problems considered here, but more complicated networks may require additional structure in the adaptation strategy.
 For example, systems with strong directional drift or localized reaction zones could benefit from combining flux-based criteria with short trajectory bursts \cite{Dinh2016} to identify dynamically relevant regions before committing them to the FSP state space.

 The present approach is particularly well suited to mass-conserving systems where the dynamically relevant region remains effectively bounded.
 Even in that setting, however, flux-aware pruning does not by itself prevent the active set from growing when probability mass is transported over long distances in state space.
 The bottleneck system in Section~\ref{sec:results} is an example: the distribution is quasi-bimodal, with mass slowly transferring from $(1,0,0)$ to $(0,1,C_{\max}(t))$ along a long chain of intermediate states that carry very low probability but high flux.
 Our flux-based criterion correctly retains this entire pathway for connectivity, but this also means many “bridge” states must remain active.
 In such situations, aggregation methods \cite{aggregation,peles,zhang_cao,Cao2016} and conservation-law-based reductions such as slack reactants \cite{slack} provide complementary tools as the intermediate bottleneck states are natural candidates to be lumped into a small number of macro-states while preserving the net flux across the bottleneck.
 Designing such hybrid schemes and maintaining a transparent error budget in the presence of aggregation remains an interesting problem for future work.